udaysankar01/Simple-SLAM/README.md

   - [x] Clean up remaining matches using alternative methods -- RANSAC with Essential Matrix.
 - [x] Get rotation and translation from Essential Matrix.
   - [x] Fix the error in translation vector.
+- [ ] Triangulate 3D points from the matched features.
+  - [ ] Implement a Map class to store the 3D points.

 ## TODO